Taeyang: Personal life

-Beliefs and relationships
+Beliefs

 Taeyang is a devout Christian with multiple faith-inspired tattoos, including a large Christian Cross on his right rib cage and a mural-style tattoo across his shoulder blades depicting Jesus Christ on the cross, a centrally placed Christian Cross, and Jesus risen from the dead.

+Marriage and family

 He has been in a relationship with actress Min Hyo-rin since 2013.
 In December 2017, it was confirmed by their respective agencies that they planned to marry in February 2018.
 On February 3, 2018, Taeyang and Min married in a private ceremony with family and friends, officiated by actor Ki Tae-young.
 On September 27, 2021, it was reported that his wife, Min Hyo-rin was pregnant and expecting the couple's first child.
 Later that same day, her agency confirmed that she is indeed pregnant and is happily waiting to give birth soon.
 On December 6, 2021, media outlets revealed that Min recently gave birth to their first child.
 Later that same day, YG has confirmed that Min has delivered a baby safely and healthy.